SamCH93/BAEcomment/README.md

 # Comment on "Bayesian additional evidence for decision making under small sample uncertainty"

-This repository contains code and data related to the paper
+This repository contains code and data to reproduce the accepted manuscript of the paper

 Pawel, S., Held, L. and Matthews, R. Comment on "Bayesian additional evidence for decision making under small sample uncertainty".
 BMC Medical Research